Language-Research-Technology/ldaca-website/content/about/principles.md

 ### Accessible

-Once the user finds the required data, she/he/they need to know how they can be accessed, possibly including authentication and authorisation.
+Once the user finds the required data, they need to know how they can be accessed, possibly including authentication and authorisation.

 - (Meta)data are retrievable by their identifier using a standardised communications protocol
   - The protocol is open, free and universally implementable